 Since its launch, Luas has been continuously improved to provide better service to its users.

-Since opening for service in 2004, three extensions to the existing Luas lines have been completed.
+Since opening for service in 2004, four extensions to the existing Luas lines have been completed.
 These were:

 Red Line Additional Capacity & Red Cow Depot Extension

-Luas was launched in 2004 with 40 trams: fourteen 40m long trams on Luas Green Line based at the Sandyford Depot and twenty-six 30m long trams on Luas Red Line based at the Red Cow Depot.
+Luas was launched in 2004 with 40 trams: fourteen 40m long Alstom Citadis trams on Luas Green Line based at the Sandyford Depot and twenty-six 30m long Citadis trams on Luas Red Line based at the Red Cow Depot.

-RPA wished to increase Luas Red Line passenger capacity by converting the existing 26 Citadis 301s to 26 Citadis 401s.This required the supply and insertion of a Motorised Intermediate Car (MIC) and a Suspended Car (CS) for each of the vehicles, making them five module vehicles upgrading from three module trams.
-Capacity on these trams has increased further with the addition of Spider Bars for standing passengers in the centre of carriages and additional flip-down seating.
+RPA wished to increase Luas Red Line passenger capacity by converting the existing 26 Citadis 301s to 26 Citadis 401s.This required the supply and insertion of a Motorised Intermediate Car (MIC) and a Suspended Car (SC) for each of the vehicles, making them five module vehicles upgrading from three module trams.
+Capacity on these trams had increased further with the addition of Spider Bars for standing passengers in the centre of the module and additional flip-down seating.

 The €41m of required funding was approved in December 2005 by the Department of Transport, with RPA committing to a rate of vehicle conversion of one longer vehicle every two and a half weeks.
 One tram at a time was removed from service and extended.
 The funding also covered the extension of the depot at Red Cow and additional tram stabling lanes to accommodate the newly extended 40 metre fleet.
 The extension of the Red Line Trams started in February 2007 and was completed on time and under budget in May 2008.